An NFL Player Says The Groping Allegations Against Jameis Winston Are “Not True”

 “I am confident that nothing inappropriate in nature happened in the car that evening and Jameis did not have any physical contact with the Uber driver.
 The accusations are just not true," Darby concluded.
 Winston has also denied the allegations in a statement on Friday where he implied there were other people in the Uber.

-In a response on Sunday, John Clune, an attorney that represents Kate, said in a statement that, “No one else was in the car besides Mr. Winston and if anyone is ‘confused’, it isn’t the Uber driver.”
+In a response on Sunday, John Clune, an attorney that represents Kate, said in a statement, “No one else was in the car besides Mr. Winston and if anyone is ‘confused’, it isn’t the Uber driver.”

-Clune also said he requested that the the NFL investigate Darby, and demanded that Darby “immediately turn his phone over to the NFL so the GPS history can be forensically examined.”
+Clune also said he requested that the NFL investigate Darby, and demanded that Darby “immediately turn his phone over to the NFL so the GPS history can be forensically examined.”

 "Her sole purpose is to put other women on notice of this unacceptable behavior as so many other women have recently done,” Clune said.